OlgaCarvalho/first_personal_website/_posts/2021-07-30-mentorship-experience-review.md

 * In addition, seeing amazing women being and doing awesome things gave me the push to finally creating this website, *step-by-step*.

 At the end, I am glad of everything I learned, and more convinced than ever that you are never *too old* to be a mentee, or *too young* to share your thoughts and experiences.
+Still, this isn't the end.
+We have a circle space and WhatsApp groups where we are able to keep in touch with everyone on PWIT.

 All is left to say is a big thank you to my mentor and all PWIT team for this incredible initiative.